-Credit risk is defined as the risk of loss arising from any failure by a borrower or a counterparty to fulfil its financial obligations as and when they fall due.
+Credit risk is defined as the risk of loss arising from any failure by a borrower or a counterparty to fulfill its financial obligations as and when they fall due.
+Credit risk exists in the trading book and banking book, as well as from on- and off-balance sheet transactions of the Branch.
+It arises principally from lending and trade finance.